Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 Margules equation can predict the activities of non-azeotropic binary liquid

-mixtures, while the van Laar equation covers azeotropic and two-liquid phase
+mixtures.
+Meanwhile, the van Laar equation covers azeotropic and two-liquid

-forming mixtures.
-The remaining problem is the application criteria of the
+phase forming mixtures.
+The remaining problem is the application criteria of

-Wilson equation applying to alcohol-hydrocarbon mixtures.
-The present manual
+the Wilson equation applying to alcohol-hydrocarbon mixtures.
+The present

 lnÁ1 = x22 [A